Ciaran1987/NHL-Stats/README.md

 elo_change = 8.083176725
 ```

-The value of K can be chosen by comparing the mean squared error on predictions for each value of K
+The value of K can be chosen by comparing the RMSE on predictions for each value of K

 <p align='center'><iframe src="https://ciarancarroll.clicdata.com/v/xf8kVli42hi5" width="600" height="400" frameBorder="0"></iframe></p>